 - M-Switch Edge, for messaging services.
 This is particularly focused on military messaging using STANAG 4406, ACP127 and SMTP, but is also suitable for general purpose messaging.

 M-Guard is intended for environments where it will generally be required that the product used has undergone appropriate accreditation or assurance processes.
-M-Guard has been developed with processes and approaches to facilitate accreditation and there are ongoing accreditation discussions.
+M-Guard has been developed with processes and approaches to facilitate accreditation and assurance.
+It has undergone a UK assurance process.